 This generation gap can occur not only between the young and the old but also between the old middle-aged parents.

-Ageism and lost a sense of purpose
+Ageism and losing a sense of purpose

 Many outmoded stereotypes about senior citizens exist, which can lead to isolation and marginalization in many areas.